 For that: homemade salad dressing

 Many bottled salad dressings contain malt vinegar, soy sauce, or malt flavoring, ingredients that contain gluten or are made from wheat.
 The good news?
 Gluten-free salad dressing is easy to make.
 You’ll find great recipes online for gluten-free vinaigrettes and creamy dressings, too.

 Snack time can be full of pitfalls because many popular snacks – packaged cookies, snack crackers, and even some seasoned potato chips – contain gluten.
 Popcorn is a tasty, safe bet.
 Also try hummus and veggies, cheese sticks, or nuts and dried fruit.

-Mom’s Meals takes the guesswork out of mealtime for people who need to avoid gluten.
+We help take the guesswork out of mealtime for people who need to avoid gluten.
 Choose from a full menu of gluten-free, refrigerated, meal choices that are delivered right to your door.
-Here’s more.